Volkswagen have had consistently brilliant TV adverts for as long as I can remember, but Night Driving is one of their finest.

 Only your eyes are unclosed to see the black and folded town fast, and slow, asleep.

-I love night driving: I especially enjoy driving around London at night when the city comes to life but then just as quickly falls asleep.
+I love night driving, especially around London as the city comes to life, but then just as quickly falls asleep.